finos/common-domain-model/docs/CDM-Steering-WG.md

 - Approve new FINOS Working Groups (WGs).
 - Determine matters of Governance & Operating Model for FINOS CDM WGs.
 - Provide final release approval.
+- The first Steering Group of each calendar year will include a review of existing governance measures and wording on the agenda for re-ratification.

 ## Meetings